 Whether a battery will save you money will depend on:

-- Type of system installed (DC or AC, chemistry of the battery, connections)
+- the type of system installed (DC or AC, chemistry of the battery, connections)

-- Price of electricity (and how it changes during the lifetime of your system
+- the price of electricity (and how it changes during the lifetime of your system)

 Several systems come with a 10-year warranty.
 They require little maintenance, so the main cost is the initial installation.
 If you install it with solar PV (which can last 25 years or more), you should factor in the cost of replacing the battery.

-While the cost of a battery is high, the payback time is likely to be lengthy.
-But if battery prices drop in future, as with solar panel prices, and energy prices increase, payback times would improve.
+While the cost of a battery is high, it'll take a long time for the battery to pay for itself.
+But if battery prices drop in future (as with solar panel prices), and energy prices increase, then payback times would improve.

 If you get the Feed-in Tariff (FIT), part of it is based on the amount of electricity you generate and export to the gird.
-At present this is estimated at 50% of what you generate and your payments will continue to be based on this even if you store electricity.
+You’ll need to have signed-up already to receive the FIT as it is now closed to new applications.
+If you don’t have a smart meter the amount of electricity you export is estimated at 50% of what you generate.

 As a relatively new technology, there is a limited, but growing, range of products.
-Capacity of new lithium-ion batteries ranges from around 1kWh to 8kWh; enough energy to boil your kettle 10 to 70 times, according to the Energy Saving Trust.
+Capacity of new lithium-ion batteries ranges from around 1kWh to 8kWh; a 4kWh system would store enough energy to boil your kettle 37 times, according to the Energy Saving Trust.